 We earn revenues from the sale of real estate lots and sales of food and wine as well as hospitality, food & beverage, other related services, and from the sale of clothing and accessories.
 We recognize revenue when goods or services are transferred to customers in an amount that reflects the consideration which it expects to receive in exchange for those goods or services.
-In determining when and how revenue is recognized from contracts with customers, we perform the following five-step analysis: (i) identification of contract with customer; (ii) determination of performance obligations; (iii) measurement of the transaction price; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) we satisfy each performance obligation.
+In determining when and how revenue is recognized from contracts with customers, we perform the following five-step analysis: (i) identification of contract with customer; (ii) determination of performance obligations; (iii) measurement of the transaction price; (iv) allocation of the transaction price to the performance obligation.

 Revenue from real estate lot sales is recorded when the lot is deeded, and legal ownership of the lot is transferred to the customer.
 Revenue from the sale of food, wine, agricultural products, clothes and accessories is recorded when the customer obtains control of the goods purchased.
 Revenues from hospitality and other services are recognized as earned at the point in time that the related service is rendered, and the performance obligation has been satisfied.
-Revenues from gift card sales are recognized when the card is redeemed by the customer.
+Revenues from gift card sales are recognized when the customer.
 We do not recognize revenue for the portion of gift card values that is not expected to be redeemed ("breakage") due to the lack of historical data.

 The timing of our revenue recognition may differ from the timing of payment by our customers.
 A receivable is recorded when revenue is recognized prior to payment and we have an unconditional right to payment.
 Alternatively, when payment precedes the provision of the related services, we record deferred revenue until the performance obligations are satisfied.
 Deferred revenues associated with real estate lot sale deposits are recognized as revenues (along with any outstanding balance) when the lot sale closes, and the deed is provided to the purchaser.
 Other deferred revenues primarily consist of deposits accepted by us in connection with agreements to sell barrels of wine, advance deposits received for grapes and other agricultural products, and hotel deposits.
-Wine barrel and agricultural product advance deposits are recognized as revenues (along with any outstanding balance) when the product is shipped to the purchaser.
-Hotel deposits are recognized as revenue upon occupancy of rooms, or the provision of services.
+Wine barrel and agricultural product advance deposits are recognized as revenue upon occupancy of rooms, or the provision of services.